Female impotence – A misconception

 While impotence or erectile dysfunction is a term typically associated with men's sexual health, it's important to clarify that women do not suffer from impotence in the same way as men.
 Impotence specifically refers to a man's inability to achieve or maintain an erection necessary for sexual intercourse.
 However, women can experience a range of sexual health problems, collectively known as female sexual dysfunction.

-In summary, while impotence is a male-specific term referring to erectile dysfunction, women can indeed face their own set of sexual health challenges under the umbrella of female sexual dysfunction.
+In summary, while impotence is a male-specific term referring to erectile dysfunction, women can indeed face their own set of sexual health challenges under the umbrella of FSD.
 Understanding and addressing these issues requires open communication, empathy, and access to appropriate medical and psychological support.
 By recognising and addressing female sexual dysfunction, individuals, and healthcare professionals can work towards improving sexual wellbeing and overall quality of life for women.